-Two people rob a convenience store at gunpoint.
-One is a 13-year-old girl, with no criminal record, a runaway with a drug problem, who has fallen under the spell of an older man.
+Say two people rob a convenience store at gunpoint.
+One is a 13-year-old girl with no criminal record.
+She's a runaway and has a serious drug addiction.
 The other is her 26-year-old boyfriend.
 He has a long criminal history, including other armed robberies.
 The robbery was his idea, and he planned the crime and obtained the weapons.
 Are these two people equally responsible for their criminal conduct?
 Do they deserve the same sentence?
-If not, why not?

-In law, the concept of extenuating circumstances, sometimes called mitigating circumstances, is broad and the term may mean different things to different jurists.
-Sometimes, it refers onlyto factors that impact sentencing.
+In law, the concept of mitigating circumstances is broad, and the term may mean different things to different judges.
+Sometimes, it refers only to factors that impact sentencing.
 Other times, it refers to anything short of a defense that makes the defendant's criminal behavior less blameworthy and results in a less serious charge or sentence.
-Sometimes, what is an affirmative defense in some situations or states is an extenuating circumstance is others.
+Sometimes, a factor that one state considers to be an affirmative defense might be a mitigating circumstance in another.

-For example, possession of any nude or sexual image of a child under the age of 18 is a crime (child pornography).
-Sometimes, state laws are written in a way that takes extenuating circumstances into account.
-In such states, a teen who possesses a nude cell phone picture of another teen might be charged with the less serious crime of teen sexting.
-Even if the law is not explicit in how to deal with the defendant's age, in many states, if the defendant is also under the age of 18 and the teen depicted willingly sent the image, the crime will be punished less severely than if the defendant were an adult with a collection of computer child pornography.
+For example, possession of any nude or sexual image of a child is a crime (child pornography).
+Some state laws are written in a way that takes mitigating circumstances into account.
+In these states, a teenager who possesses a nude cell phone picture of another teen might be charged with the less serious crime of teen sexting.
+Even if the law doesn't specifically say how to deal with the defendant's age, in many states, if the defendant is also a minor and the child depicted in the image willingly sent it, the crime will be punished less severely than if the defendant were an adult with a collection of computer child pornography.

-Decision-makers in the criminal justice system, such as police officers, prosecutors, judges and jurors, are always considering extenuating circumstances along with all the other facts in deciding how best to handle a case.
-If a person with a developmental disability steals a soda from a store, a police officer might decide not to make an arrest, a prosecutor might decide not to charge the person at all or to charge a person with a less serious crime, the jury might decide not to convict, or a judge might sentence the defendant to a lighter sentence than the maximum.
+Decisionmakers in the criminal justice system, such as police officers, prosecutors, judges, and jurors, are always considering mitigating circumstances along with all the other facts in deciding how best to handle a case.
+If a person with a developmental disability steals a soda from a store, a police officer might decide not to make an arrest, a prosecutor might not file criminal charges, the jury might decide not to convict, or a judge might impose a lighter sentence.

 In contrast, aggravating circumstances make a crime more severe or serious.
-Common aggravating circumstances include the defendant's lengthy prior record or that the crime caused serious injury to a victim.
+Common aggravating circumstances include the defendant's lengthy prior record, use of a weapon, or targeting of a vulnerable victim.

-In addition, the jury may take into account that the victim was participating in the crime with defendant; and consider any mental illness, disability, or serious intoxication that prevented defendant from understanding or controlling his or her behavior, as well as any other circumstances that lessen the severity of the crime.
+In addition, the jury may take into account whether the victim participated in the crime with the defendant, as well as any other circumstances that lessen the severity of the crime.

-If you were arrested or charged with a crime, but believe that extenuating circumstances are present, you should talk to an attorney about your case.
-An experienced criminal defense attorney will be able to explain the law, and how to best present your extenuating circumstances so that you achieve the best possible outcome in your case.
+If you were arrested or charged with a crime, contact an attorney about your case.
+An experienced criminal defense attorney can evaluate your case and determine how to best present any mitigating circumstances.